andrewmcgr/FlexTAP/README.md

 * Omron D2F-01 or D2F-01L (with lever removed) microswitch, wired normally open (the switch is mechanically normally closed, so wire break and misadjustment detection is still available)
 * 4x M3x8 to mount to rail carriage
 * 2x M3x8 to mount the rear bracket.
 The bracket provides a center hole compatible with XOL carriage toolhead mounts, but should be installed even if not using that feature.
-* 1x M3x8 to mount the endstop bracket, 2x M2x8 to mount the endstop switch, if required
+* 1x M3x8 to mount the endstop bracket, 2x M2x8 to mount the endstop switch, if required.
+Alternatively, 1x M2 heatset, 1x M2x8, 1x M2 washer to mount the bracket.
 * Toolhead mounting screws

 # Printing: